MrToph/goostew/TECHNICAL.md

 \end{align*}
 $$

 This equation is true for all non-negative numbers $x, y$ because the square of any real number will be non-negative.
+Equality holds exactly if $a = b$, i.e., $g = \frac{m}{M} \cdot G$ which matches the result of optimally balancing goo from equation (5).
+If a user provides a different ratio, they will benefit from the protocol.

 <!-- (m/M) _ r\_\textrm{gobbler} + (g/G) _ (r\_\textrm{goo} + G) >= 0.25*m*t^2 + t*sqrt(m*g) + g
 (m/M) * (0.25*M*t^2 + 0.5*t*sqrt(M*G)) + (g/G) * (0.5*t*sqrt(M*G) + G) >= 0.25*m*t^2 + t*sqrt(m*g) + g